Missouri Senate panel discusses changes to how school districts are accredited - NewsBreak

 “The scores going down for the school districts has a real potential to undo everything and create a lot of rash decisions to be made in only in this building, but with parents and folks across the state,” said Sen. Doug Beck, D-St. Louis.

 Another talking point during Monday’s hearing was the state’s shortage of teachers and the ability to pay.
-Even though lawmakers approved raising the minimum wage from $25,000 a year to $38,000, the legislation states it’s only for one year.Missing Osage Beach attorney found dead
+Even though lawmakers approved raising the minimum wage from $25,000 a year to $38,000, the legislation states it’s only for one year.Trending: Winning numbers drawn for historical Mega Millions jackpot

 “We made a decision to have more money for teachers but it’s not in such a fashion that everybody can do it,” said O’Laughlin.
 “Small schools need to be able to implement it over a two or three-year period of time and not just bang, that’s it because they have a budget they know they can meet.”